 - Putting tap water directly into the tank isn’t feasible for a lot of people.
 So for them, it’s only half as good and, consequently, overpriced.

-2. EHEIM Quick Vac Pro Automatic Gravel Vacuum Cleaner
+2. Eheim Quick Vac Pro Review (Automatic Gravel Cleaner)

-The Eheim quick vac is a battery-powered automatic gravel vacuum, ideal for aquarists who frequently vacuum the gravel, without changing the water.
+The Eheim quick vac is a battery-powered auto gravel cleaner for your fish tank, ideal for aquarists who frequently vacuum the gravel, without changing the water.
 It offers a decent operation time of four hours, on a single pack of two batteries.
 This gravel vacuum cleaner is optimized for a suction power that gets the gunk out, without disturbing the substrate too much or damaging the aquascaping of the tank.